Dmitry-Oyawale/cloves-and-cinnamon/ProjectAssignment1.md

 ## 2.1 Customer, Users, and Stakeholders

 Customers/users include student and faculty that is part of the school organization who create and access the application forms.
-Stakeholders include students who benefit from the experienced provided by various research opportunities, and faculty who benefit from additional assistance from the students.
+Stakeholders include students who benefit from the experience provided by various research opportunities, and faculty who benefit from additional assistance from the students.
 The university administration is also interested in a streamlined research culture as an avenue towards enhancing their institutional reputation, as well as the project development team responsible the product's creation.

 ----
 ## 2.2 User Stories